-If you have additional health coverage, please call our Member Service Contact Center to find out which rules apply to your situation, and how payment will be handled.
+If you have additional health coverage, please call Member Services to find out which rules apply to your situation, and how payment will be handled.

 Reductions

 Employer responsibility

 For any Services that the law requires an employer to provide, we will not pay the employer, and, when we cover any such Services, we may recover the value of the Services from the employer.